 When it comes time to select lights, you’ll need to look at the light requirements of your plants.
 Plants that require low light won’t need to receive as much light as plants that require direct light.

 However, you can use the same light for both plants that require bright and low light.
-The key is to move the light further away from plants that require low light and closer to plants that require bright light.
+The key is moving the light away from plants that require low light and closer to plants that require bright light.

 Setting Up Artificial Lights

-As we’ve mentioned above, the distance between your artificial light and your plant depends on the light’s intensity as well as your plant’s light needs.
+As we’ve mentioned above, the distance between your artificial light and your plant depends on the light’s intensity and light needs.

-It’s best to position a light directly above a plant to encourage straight, upward growth.
+Positioning a light directly above a plant is best to encourage straight, upward growth.

 Determining How Long to Leave Your Lights On

-Let’s get one thing clear: you should not leave your lights on for 24 hours.
-Just like plants need light, they also require periods of darkness.
+Let’s clarify: you should not leave your lights on for 24 hours.
+Just like plants need sunlight, they also require periods of darkness.
 The hours of darkness, rather than the hours of light, are responsible for triggering plant processes such as entering dormancy and producing flowerings.

 When you’re determining how long to leave your lights on, you’ll need to consider the following factors.